SkyrilHD/FUJITSU-ESPRIMO-Q956-Hackintosh/README.md

 The Ventura+ EFI includes AirportItlwm for Sonoma 14.4+.
 To use Intel WiFi on macOS Sequoia and newer, download [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases).
 For older macOS versions, replace the AirportItlwm kext according to your version of macOS.
 Here is the link to AirportItlwm: [Link](https://github.com/OpenIntelWireless/itlwm/releases)

 VT-d is supported but disabled in macOS due to issues with the network stack.

+## Sleep

+Sleep is a known issue with Skylake and Kaby Lake iGPUs.
+While the system can successfully enter sleep mode, it fails to wake up properly.
+When attempting to wake up the system, it ends up crashing and rebooting instead of resuming.
+There is currently no fix or patch available for this behavior.
+It is a hardware-level compatibility limitation.

 ## How to Install macOS Sequoia